ThorbenMaa/STARseqCNN/README.md

 This repository contains and describes code used to train, evaluate, and interprete multi task STARseq CNNs based on STARseq data from multiple experimental set-ups provided by the [Kaikkonen Lab](https://uefconnect.uef.fi/en/group/cardiovascular-genomics-kaikkonen-lab/).
 The folder `finalModel` contains the trained model used for further analysis described in the manuscript.
 It can be loaded in an existing python script using `model=keras.models.load_model("allseq-CNN_StarSeq_model_Minna_deepSTAR_lr0.01no_aug")`.
 This readme describes how to use the code given in this repository.
 A series of bash commands to execute the entire workflow is given at the end.

-## Worklflow CNN training, evaluation, and interpretation
+## Worklflow multitask CNN training, evaluation, and interpretation

 ### Clone this repository
 Use `git clone https://github.com/ThorbenMaa/STARseqCNN.git`.
 Operate from inside the directory.